IBM UrbanCode Deploy for Application Deployment Automation (JBoss Application Server)

 Environment Loading Compliancy

-f) Click on the Environment just created and select Add Base Resources.
+f) Click on the Environment you just created and select Add Base Resources.
 Select the JBoss folder and Click OK

 Add Base Resource